leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 }
 ```

-Here, we have two particular Gno-specific things: the AVL Tree, and the `init()` function.
+Here, we have two particular Gno-specific things: the AVL Tree and the `init()` function.

-Since all actions on the Gno.Land blockchain must be detereministic, we are unable to use the native Go `map` functionality to store our data.
+Since all actions on the Gno.Land blockchain must be deterministic, we are unable to use the native Go `map` functionality to store our data.
 This is why we are using custom-built [AVL trees](https://docs.onbloc.xyz/docs/packages#avl), and expose a classic `get/set` API to the developer.

 We also have a `init()` function which will run upon deployment of the realm.
-Upon deployment, we are simply instantiating the AVL tree that will store all of our Whitelist instances.
+Upon deployment, we simply instantiate the AVL tree that will store all of our Whitelist instances.

 Moving on: